openvinotoolkit/model_server/docs/starting_server.md

 ```

 Once the Docker container has the path to your config file mounted, it can be started.
 This simplifies the `docker run` command, as arguments are now read from the config file.
-When the `base_path` in the config.json is without any scheme and slash character, the path will be relative to to config file location.
+When the `base_path` in the config.json is without cloud URI prefix or `/` character, the path will be relative to the config file location.
-When the models are distributed together with the config file, the paths don't need to be adjusted.
+This is helpful when models are distributed together with the config file, the paths do not need to be adjusted.

 ## Next Steps